-Spend an afternoon at Chicago's foremost airdrome.
-See the largest congress of recordholding and nationally known aviators and aerial dare devil performers ever brought together at one time.
-See America's best airplane plots compete for liberal cash prizes on the famous Checkerboard low altitude racing course.
+Spend an afternoon at Chicago's foremost airdrome. holding and nationally known aviators and aerial dare devil performers ever brought together at one time.
+See America's best airplane pilots compete for liberal cash prizes on the fa-mous Checkerboard low altitude racing course.

-- E. HAMILTON LEE, star air mail pilot, holder of the Chicago to Washington flight record 6 hours. - J. NELSON KELLY, famous Kelly field stunt - MAJOR SCHROEDER, one time holder of the world's altitude record. - SHIRLEY SHORT, known as America's most daring stunt flier.
-The man who flew for Locklear. - SEE SOMETHING NEW!
-INTREPID DAREDEVIL PERFORMERS WILL DEFY DEATH MANY TIMES IN THE FOLLOWING EVENTS - BEN GREW will perform the most daring leat known to the flying world.
-Grew will hurl himself through space in a thousand foot leap saving himself by a small, pack parachute.
-This act alone is worth many times the price of admission. - CHIC WHEELER, Chicago's own daredevil, will demonstrate how the pilot of the modern battle plane escapes certain death, after his plane has been disabled in combat.
+- E. HAMILTON LEE, star air mail pilot, holder of the Chicago to Washington flight record 6 hours. - J. NELSON KELLY, famous Kelly field stunt flyer. - MAJOR SCHROEDER, one time holder of the world's altitude record. - SHIRLEY SHORT, known as America's most daring stunt flier.
+The man who flew for Locklear.

+SEE SOMETHING NEW!
+INTREPID DAREDEVIL PERFORMERS WILL DEFY DEATH MANY TIMES IN THE FOLLOWING EVENTS

+- BEN GREW will perform the most daring feat known to the flying world.
+Grew will hurl himself through space in a thousand foot leap saving himself by a small, pack para-chute.
+This act alone is worth many times the price of admission. - CHIC WHEELER, Chicago's own daredevil. will demonstrate how the pilot of the modern battle plane escapes certain death. after his plane has been disabled in combat.

-- BERT BLAIR, known as one of Chicago's best, who hopes to add to his laurels by winning this race. - JOHN SCHROEDER, winner of the American Legion derby. - TONY YACKEY, the famous Italian ace, holder of Chicago to Detroit record, will fly his Breguet bombing plane. - DAVID L. BEHNCKE, manager of Checkerboard Flying Field, known as one of the oldest and most capable pilots in the business - JACK COPE, late of the RUTH LAW flying circus, will show you how a farmer boy would break into the flying game.
-Thrilling as well as amusing. - GORDEN (DAREDEVIL) HOLDER who will escape from an exploding balloon after being bombed by an areplaine piloted by David Behncke.
+BERT BLAIR, known as one of Chicago's best, who hopes to add to his laurels by winning this race.

+- JOHN SCHROEDER, winner of the American Legion derby. - TONY YACKEY, the famous Italian ace, holder of Chicago to Detroit record, will fly his Breguet bombing plane. - DAVID L. BEHNCKE, manager of Checker-board Flying Field, known as one of the oldest and most capable pilots in the business

+- JACK COPE, late of the RUTH LAW flying circus, will show you how a farmer boy would break into the flying game.
+Thrilling as well as amusing. - GORDEN (DAREDEVIL) HOLDER who will escape from an exploding balloon after being bombed by an wplaine piloted up David Behncke.
 Weather permitting.
-Holder will also walk on the wings of a speeding airplane many feet above the earth. - This meet is being held for the purpose of furthering the science of aviation and the public is cordially invited to co-operate in making it a success
+Hold er will also walk on the wings of a speeding airplane many feet abwe the earth.

+This meet is being held for the purpose of furthering the science of aviation and the public is cordially invited to co-operate in making it a success

-Behncke's Checkerboard Aeroplane Service, Inc.
+Behncke's Checkerboard Aeroplane Service, Inc. Admission Adults 50c Children 25c